I'm rarely wrong about these things.

 "C'mon now!
 Gotta go!"

-I tried to stay by his side as we went down the hall, so he couldn't see into her room, and I led him through the smoke, down the stairs.
+I tried to stay by his side as we went down the hall, so he couldn't see into her room.
+I led him through the smoke, and down the stairs.

 I also didn't want him to see how bad the fire was, but by the time we got halfway down the stairs, it was everywhere.
 We had to go through it.